Conceptually, how does the Adaptr SDK work?

 Adaptr client libraries

-If you're integrating Adaptr into your connector, we offer binary SDKs for various platforms that handle basic audio playback and native device control integration.
+If you're integrating Adaptr using our connectors, we offer binary SDKs for various platforms that handle basic audio playback and native device control integration.
 You must build the user interface, although we offer various supporting views and controllers to assist.

 We also offer source code for complete music player interfaces that make use of the SDKs and can be pasted into a connector or used as a model to help you build your own custom interface.